kj-ndichu/academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Data Science
 - Web Development
-- Deep learning
+- Artificial Intelligence

 # Education to show in About widget
 education: